 Get the judges’ attention

 Judges will be looking at more than one entry.
 Just as when you turn up to a job interview knowing the panel will be seeing others, the same is true for your entry.
 On many Awards programmes, the judges may be spending days reading through entries, often in their own time, so you need to quickly identify yourself as one they should pick up.
-A crisp, clear, but attractive presentation in an easy-to-handle entry which immediately (perhaps on the front cover) makes it obvious why it is the winner will be more eagerly consumed than a dog-eared one packed with 8-point type with the key results on the last but one page.
-Be arresting in your approach and use of colour, graphics and materials, but please do make the thing you’re drawing attention to easy to understand, and easy to praise.
+A crisp, clear, attractive presentation in an easy-to-handle entry which immediately (perhaps in the first paragraph) makes it obvious why it is the winner will be more eagerly consumed than a rambling one with densely packed type and few line breaks and with the key results on the last but one page.
+If uploading a pdf, be arresting in your approach and use of colour, graphics and materials, but please do make the thing you’re drawing attention to easy to understand, and easy to praise.

 Hit the judging criteria